Kacper-Biegajlo/Rent-Car-App/README.md

 # Rent-Car-App

-Rent Car App Cypress + BDD + PageObects tests based on 3 Test Cases and few basic funcionality assumptions.
+Rent Car App Cypress + BDD + PageObects tests based on 3 Test Cases and few basic functionality assumptions.

 ### Prerequisites

-The only requirement for this project is to have [Node.js](https://nodejs.org/en/) installed on your machine.
+The only requirement for this project is to have [Node.js](https://nodejs.org/en/) v16.17.0 or newer installed on your machine.

 ### Installation